 You will need: a light-colored cloth napkin (any size, dowel rod, red and green yearn, green and red paint, and glue.
 Fold the top of the napkin over 1/2 inch, insert the dowel, then glue the napkin edge down.
 Place a child's hand in the green paint, and press it several times on the napkin to form a wreath.
 Add red thumbprints for holly berries.
 Tie the yarn onto the ends of the dowel and hang!

 Trace a simple star or another design on paper.
 Insert the paper inside a sandwich-sized bag.
 Use white glue or fabric paint to trace the outline of the design on the outside of the bag.
 Then sprinkle the wet glue/paint with glitter.
 Dry it overnight and then peel it from the bag.
 "Stick" it to a window or add a ribbon and hang it on the tree.

 You'll need pipe cleaners and tri-colored beads.
 Thread the beads onto a pipe cleaner so the beads nest together.
 Bend the pipe cleaner into a simple shape: star, Christmas stocking, tree, etc. For older kids, you can have them weave ribbon with holes in it through the pipe cleaner and between each bead.

 PINE CONE ORNAMENTS

 Thread red and white tri-beads onto a red or white pipe-cleaner.
-You can do one of a color, two of a color, or mixed patterns to make a candy cane "stripe."
-When you like the length bend the pipe-cleaner to hold the beads, then cut off the excess pipe cleaner.
+You can do one of a color, two of color or mixed patterns to make a candy cane "stripe."
+When you like the length bend the pipe cleaner to hold the beads, then cut off the excess pipe cleaner.
 Bend it to make a candy cane and use it as a gift topper or a tree ornament.